 Bulldog Breed Guide

-Although the origin of the bulldog is not known for certain, many believe they came from the British Isles.
+Although the origin of the Bulldog breed is not known for certain, many believe they came from the British Isles.
 The “bull” in their name was because they were victims of the cruel sport of bull baiting.

-Since the sport has been banned in 1835, they have since become a favorite as household pets, and are loved for their sincere companionship and calm behavior.
-Within the past ten years, the bulldog has significantly increased in popularity.
-These dogs are characterized by their long and wide face with a short and stocky body.
+Since the sport has been banned in 1835, they have since become a favorite as household pets, and are loved for their sincere companionship and calm personality.
+Within the past ten years, the Bulldog breed has significantly increased in popularity.
+A wide face with a short and stocky body are signature Bulldog characteristics.
 Known for being one of the happiest dog breeds in America, it’s no wonder why they are so popular today.

-Despite their aggressive appearance, these dogs are one of the most friendly in all the breeds.
-Their happy-go-lucky attitude makes them easy going and approachable.
+Despite their aggressive appearance, the Bulldog personality is one of the most friendly in all the breeds.
+Their happy-go-lucky attitude and easy-going temperament makes them easy going and approachable.
 Even with strangers and other dogs, this breed seems to get along with just about everyone.
 Make sure to housetrain and begin socialization during puppyhood.
-The bulldog is an intelligent breed, however, may become stubborn when it comes time for training.
+The Bulldog breed is very intelligent, however, may become stubborn when it comes time for training.

 Training a Bulldog